-1. The terms of sale given hereinafter apply to all contracts concluded between Purchaser and S + P concerning the delivery of goods, provided that Purchaser is a company, legal entity under public law or special estate under public law.
+1. The terms of sale given hereinafter apply to all contracts concluded between the Purchaser and S + P concerning the delivery of goods, provided that the Purchaser is a company, legal entity under public law or special fund under public law.
 Contracts are executed exclusively on the basis of the following conditions.
-The quotation, the quotation acceptance, the order confirmation as well as the sale of any product are subject to these conditions.
-We shall not recognize any contradictory or deviating conditions of Purchaser, unless we have expressly agreed to apply these conditions.
-This consent requirement shall always apply, particularly if we carry out Purchaser's order without qualification and in full knowledge of these contradictory or deviating conditions of Purchaser.
+The quotation, the quotation acceptance and the order confirmation, as well as the sale of any product, are subject to these conditions.
+We shall not recognise any contradictory or deviating conditions of purchase, unless we have expressly agreed to apply these conditions.
+This consent requirement shall always apply, particularly if we carry out the Purchaser’s order without qualification and in full knowledge of these contradictory or deviating conditions of the Purchaser.

 4. The General Terms of Sale shall also apply to all future business relationships, even if these terms are never agreed on expressly.

 1. We can accept an order from the Purchaser which is to be qualified as a legally binding offer for the conclusion of a purchasing contract within two weeks by sending an order confirmation or by rendering the deliveries or services ordered without qualification, with the choice being ours.

 2. Our quotations are non-binding, unless we have expressly designated them as binding.
 Information about our goods (particularly technical data, dimensions, performance and consumption data, as well as the descriptions in the respective product information or advertising materials, etc.) is only approximate and roughly representative, provided that usability for the contractually intended purpose does not require an exact match; this information does not guarantee the condition, unless this guarantee is made expressly and in writing.